-If you still have a landline telephone at home, you can’t deduct the cost — even if you primarily use that phone for business.
+If you still have a landline telephone at home, you can’t deduct the cost, even if you primarily use that phone for business.
 The IRS says the first hard-wired phone line in your home is considered a nondeductible personal expense.

 But you can deduct as a business expense the cost of business-related long-distance charges on that phone.
 And if you have a second landline phone specifically for business, its full cost is deductible.

 But you might be able to deduct some commuting costs if you work at two places in one day, whether or not for the same employer.
 In this case, you can deduct the expense of getting from one workplace to the other.